mdn/content/files/en-us/web/accessibility/aria/roles/roletype_role/index.md

 ---

+The **roletype** roles is the base role from which all other ARIA roles inherit.

+## Description

+The `roletype` role's properties describe the structural and functional purpose of objects that are assigned this role, or "instances".
+A role is a concept that can be used to understand and operate instances.
+Note

-Note:  roletype role is an bstract role.
+> **Note:**  The `roletype` role is an abstract role used for the ontology.
 It is included here for completeness of documentation.
 It should not be used by web authors.

-## Description

 ## Best Practices